How it works

 - Solar panels convert sunlight into direct current (DC) electricity.

 - Electricity is sent to the inverter, where it is converted from DC electricity to alternating current (AC) electricity.

-- The AC electricity is sent to the Electrical Panel, where it can be moved through the home’s electricity circuitry for use.
+- The AC electricity is sent to the electrical panel, where it can be moved through the home’s electric circuitry for use.